dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ### Convincing the verifier of safety

 With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer.
-Thanks to Bas Smit [@fbs] who pointed out to me that this was actually a solved problem in bpftrace, I had some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.
+Bas Smit [@fbs] pointed out on IRC that this was actually a solved problem in `bpftrace`.

+This gave some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.

-Knowing that this works in bpftrace, it would make sense to take a look at how this is handled there, as that was a codebase I was already familiar with.
+Knowing that this works in bpftrace, it would make sense to take a look at how this is handled there, as that was a codebase.
 This is the relevant LLVM IR generation from `bpftrace`:

 ```{.cpp include=src/bpftrace/src/ast/codegen_llvm.cpp startLine=413 endLine=441}
 ```

 We can see that it generates the LLVM IR for doing a comparison between the size parameter given, and the maximum size.
-This is sufficient for it to pass the eBPF verification that this is a safe read and run inside in-kernel BPF virtual machine.
+This is sufficient for it to pass the eBPF verification that this is a safe read and can run inside the in-kernel BPF virtual machine.

 Looking into an existing issue for this in `bcc`, I attempted to do something similar in my probe definition, as described in iovisor/bcc#1260